raspberrypi/documentation/configuration/config-txt/memory.md

 ### disable_l2cache

-Setting this to `1` disables the CPU's access to the GPU's L2 cache; requires a corresponding L2 disabled kernel.
+Setting this to `1` disables the CPU's access to the GPU's L2 cache, and requires a corresponding L2 disabled kernel.
 Default value is `0`.

 ### disable_pvt

-Setting this to `1` disables adjusting the refresh rate of RAM every 500ms; this action measures the RAM's temperature.
+Setting this to `1` disables adjusting the refresh rate of RAM every 500ms.
+This action measures the RAM's temperature.
 Default value is `0`.

 ### CMA - Dynamic memory split